Inchon (film): Home media

-Response
+Reception

 Box office

 The film's total North American gross was $1.9 million.
 It eventually took in $5.2 million at the box office.
 Inchon lost over $44 million, and was the year's largest cinematic financial failure.
 In 1989, a survey released by the entertainment research firm Baseline identified Inchon as "the biggest box-office fiasco of the 1980s".

 Inchon has been included on multiple lists of box-office bombs.
 Michael Wilmington of the Chicago Tribune placed Inchon as number six in a "list of Hollywood's 10 worst mega-flops".
 Wilmington noted that Inchon displaced the 1980 film Heaven's Gate as "the bomb of the decade".
 The Washington Post described Inchon as "one of the biggest commercial disasters in film history".
 In 1995, the San Francisco Chronicle reported that The Guinness Book of World Records called Inchon "the biggest money-loser in film history".
 Inchon was one of the "10 costliest movies", adjusted for inflation, at $173 million in 1997 dollars.
 In a 2006 list of "The top 10 biggest box office failures", Kat Giantis of MSN Movies placed Inchon as tied with Battlefield Earth (a science fiction film based on a novel by L. Ron Hubbard, founder of Scientology, the fact this film was based on a book written by the founder of the Scientology religion meant that it was heavily promoted by Scientologists) for number seven.